Shakurova/MovieBot/README.md

 We used [Python Telegram bot API](https://github.com/python-telegram-bot/python-telegram-bot), code is written in Python 3.5.

 ## Chat bot abilities
 Our chatbot can handle greetings and goodbyes and can give an introduction of its abilities.
+The bot lists its abilities with /info command.
 Our chatbot can manage three types of domain specific questions: give movie score, give a random review or recommend a similar movie.

 # How does it work?
 The chatbot uses [Amazon movie reviews dataset](https://snap.stanford.edu/data/web-Movies.html) to get movies reviews and